Best Credit Card for Airline Miles in India (2026): Features & Charges

 |---|

 However, it is important to note that "zero forex" refers only to the bank's service fee.
 While this fee is removed, transactions are processed at the Visa network rate, which includes a small, built-in spread over the interbank rate seen on Google.
-This means a minor margin remains embedded within the exchange rate itself, a hidden cost that many travellers may not realise they are paying.
+This means a minor margin remains embedded within the exchange rate itself, a hidden cost that you may not realise you're are paying.
 We'll explain more on this later.

 Currently, the Niyo Forex Card is issued in partnership with SBM Bank and DCB Bank, and is available in three distinct variants.2